ymyzk/lambda-dti/README.md

 - Dune 1.3.0+ (formerly known as Jbuilder)
 - Menhir
 - OUnit 2 (for running unit tests)
+- rlwrap (for line editing and input history)

 ## Getting started
 ### A. Building from source